-A unique, integral part of The John Berne School is our counselling program.
+A unique and integral part of The John Berne School is our counselling program.
 Each student is allocated a counsellor who works with them during their time at our school.
 This supportive partnership allows the student to work on the issues that affected their ability to cope in the mainstream educational environment and to resolve them.

 The school counsellor assesses each student’s specific needs and develops a program to support their educational, behavioural, social and emotional needs.
-Our ultimate objective is that they leave The John Berne School as well adjusted young men who will make a positive contribution to our society.
+Our ultimate objective is that they leave The John Berne School as well adjusted young men and women who will make a positive contribution to our society.

 The school counsellor can provide the following support: